maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > on among many moving parts.
 That's why, ruling out possible causes one by one
 > get's you closer to the solution.
 And not just any solution, but a solution
 > where you understand what went wrong and what's the best way to fix it.
 >
-> Like I mentioned on the previous slide, you can inspect network requests to
-> see if the issue is with your browser sending wrong data, or the server
-> responding with bad data - just like that, you narrowed down the scope of
-> possibilities in half.
->
 > For other errors, like state management, or performance issues, you can also
 > try temporary disabling some parts of your application so that they don't